 This selection of pages from the guest book of music legend Nicolas Slonimsky and his wife, art critic Dorothy Adlow, features written tributes and hand-written musical excerpts from Aaron Copland, Henry Cowell, Dmitri Shostakovich, and many other important composers, musicians, and artists.

-Electra Slonimsky Yourke has edited seven volumes of work by her father, the late musicologist Nicolas Slonimsky, including The Listener’s Companion (Schirmer, 1999), the four-volume Writings on Music (Routledge, 2004–05), and a forthcoming collection of Slonimsky’s letters to be published by the University of Rochester Press.
+Electra Slonimsky Yourke has edited seven volumes of work by her father, the late musicologist Nicolas Slonimsky, including The Listener’s Companion (Schirmer, 1999), the four-volume Writings on Music (Routledge, 2004–05), The Listener's Companion: The Great Composers and Their Works (Schirmer Trade Books, 2012), and Perfect Pitch, Third Revised Edition: An Autobiography (Excelsior Editions, 2023).
 Yourke is the manager of investigations at the New York District Office of the Federal Equal Employment Opportunity Commission.

 Dorothy Adlow was born in Boston, MA, on June 7, 1901.
 The daughter of Eastern European immigrants, she earned undergraduate and graduate degrees from Radcliffe College and, after a brief stint at the Boston Evening Transcript, began a 41-year career as art critic for The Christian Science Monitor.
 The first woman invited to speak at the Carnegie International Exhibit Series (in 1930), Adlow lectured extensively, served on art juries, and appeared often on television programs produced by the Boston Museum of Fine Arts.
 In 1953, she won the American Federation of Arts Art Critic Award, and in 1957 she received the Art Citation of Merit from Boston University.
 Adlow had been married to the musicologist Nicolas Slonimsky for 33 years at her death on January 11, 1964.